Jaron Ennis: Ennis vs. Lima

 On August 11, 2025, Matchroom Boxing announced that Ennis would make his super welterweight debut in his home state of Pennsylvania at the Xfinity Mobile Arena in Philadelphia on October 11 against Uisma Lima (14-1, 10 KOs), with the IBO title at stake.
 The fight was scheduled to be a WBA title eliminator.
 Lima had not yet made his US debut and was on a four-fight winning streak since his only career loss to Aaron McKenna in 2023.
 The matchup received criticism due to Lima's limited recognition in the boxing community.
 Hearn defended the fight by pointing out Lima's ranking in the top 10 by three sanctioning bodies and his position as the IBO champion.
 He stated that Ennis required a challenging opponent, mentioning that eight boxers declined to compete against him despite lucrative offers.
 Fans had anticipated a more high-profile opponent for Ennis following his decision to vacate his welterweight titles and move up in weight class.
 Hearn reassured that if Ennis was victorious, he would face more prominent contenders in future fights.
 DraftKings designated Ennis as a 25-1 favorite.
 The stakes were raised during fight week as it was announced that the vacant interim WBA title would be awarded to the winner and be in line to challenge full titleholder Abass Baraou.
 Ennis won by first-round TKO in just under two minutes, securing the vacant WBA Interim title.
 He began the fight in an orthodox stance, establishing his jab and directing punches at Lima’s body and head.
 A right uppercut caught Lima off guard, leading to exchanges between the two, but Ennis connected with a left-right combination that knocked Lima down for the first time.
 After Lima managed to recover, Ennis delivered another strong combination, resulting in a second knockdown.
 Lima was unable to recover fully as Ennis continued to deliver punches, prompting the referee to stop the fight at 1:58 of the round.
 Following the victory, Ennis expressed interest in facing Vergil Ortiz Jr. as a potential next opponent.

+Ennis vs. Zayas

+Ennis won his unified WBA and WBO super welterweight titles to Xander Zayas at Barclays Center in Brooklyn, NY on June 27, 2026.
+Ennis fought a high-pace fight and dropped Zayas once in the first, fifth, and seventh before the referee called off the fight at the behest of Zayas's corner.
+Ennis appeared staggered in the third round as Zayas took the offensive, though Ennis later denied being hurt, claiming that he "was chilling."
+After his victory over Zayas, Ennis was ranked #9 on The Ring's pound-for-pound list, and proclaimed himself the "face of boxing."